-The Community-Based Research Scholars (CBRS) program is a selective, first-year living-learning community that emphasizes responsible and meaningful service learning through community-based research opportunities.
+The Community-Based Research Scholars (CBRS) program is a selective, living-learning community experience that emphasizes community-based research through responsible and meaningful community-engaged service and learning opportunities.
+CBR Scholars have a network of students, faculty, and community partners to help identify avenues to effect social change.

 - Live, learn and serve together, establishing a strong community during their first years at AU.